 The SFWMD is charged with safeguarding the region's water resources for today and for the future.
-This includes protecting water supplies and supporting water quality improvement in close collaboration with the Florida Department of Environmental Protection and Florida Department of Agriculture and Consumer Services.
-The agency also operates and maintains the Central and Southern Florida Project -- one of the world's largest water management systems, made up of an extensive network of canals, levees, water storage areas, pump stations and other water control structures.
+This includes protecting water supplies and supporting water quality improvements in close collaboration with the Florida Department of Environmental Protection.
+The agency also operates and maintains the Central and Southern Florida Project one of the world's largest water management systems.
+It is made up of an extensive network of canals, levees, water storage areas, pump stations and other water control structures.
 The highly engineered system was built through one of the most diverse ecosystems in the world: the interconnected Greater Everglades Ecosystem, which the SFWMD is helping protect and restore.